Multigrade Neural Network Approximation: Proof of Theorem

 \subsection{Proof strategy}

-The proof of Theorem~\ref{thm:main:mgdl} proceeds in two-steps.
+The proof of Theorem~\ref{thm:main:mgdl} proceeds in two steps.
 First, we construct a nonlinear operator \(S\) on \(C([0,1]^d)\), realizable by a \ReLU{} network, such that for every target function \(g\), we have a uniform contraction

-where \(\varepsilon\in (0,1)\) depends only on the dimension~\(d\).
-Second, we apply this contraction iteratively to the residuals of the MGDL residuals, which yields geometric decay and thereby establishes Theorem~\ref{thm:main:mgdl}.
+\begin{colorenv} where \(\varepsilon\in\bigl(0,(1+2^d)^{-1}\bigr)\) is prescribed; the admissible range depends only on the dimension \(d\). \end{colorenv} Second, we apply this contraction iteratively to the successive MGDL residuals, which yields geometric decay and thereby establishes Theorem~\ref{thm:main:mgdl}.
 The first step constitutes the main technical contribution and is formalized in the following theorem.